 MFA applicants must have completed a minimum of four one-semester undergraduate level art history courses.
 Please note, if you enter with fewer than four undergraduate art history courses, you must make up these deficiencies during your MFA studies, in addition to the graduate requirements.

 MFA applicants may select to apply to the MFA with an optional concentration in Museum Studies; this program allow students to complete both the MFA and Museum Studies certificate program concurrently.
-More information on the Museum Studies program option is available on the Tufts Graduate site.
+More information on the Museum Studies program option is available on the Office of Graduate Admissions' website.

 All applications to the MFA and Studio Art Post-bacc programs are required to submit a visual art portfolio.
 At SMFA, the development of ideational and technical skills requires that students explore by working across media—addressing issues in contemporary art, art history, and the liberal arts.